nahid/apify-site/content/docs/variables/_index.md

 ---
 title: "Environment Variables"
 weight: 3
+description: "Manage and use environment variables in Apify for API testing and mocking."
 ---

 Apify's variable system enables dynamic configuration of API definitions and mock responses through template substitution.
 Variables can be set at different levels, each with a specific precedence: